CompOmics/compomics.github.io/pages/compomics-utilities/wiki/IdentificationParametersCLI.md

                           The maximal peptide length to consider when importing identification files, default is 30.

 -import_missed_cleavages_min
-                          The minimal number if missed cleavages to consider when importing identification files, default is no filter.
+                          The minimal number of missed cleavages to consider when importing identification files, default is no filter.

 -import_missed_cleavages_max
-                          The maximal number if missed cleavages to consider when importing identification files, default is no filter.
+                          The maximal number of missed cleavages to consider when importing identification files, default is no filter.

--import_precurosor_mz     The maximal precursor precursor deviation to allow when importing identification files, the precursor tolerance by default.
+-import_precursor_mz      The maximal precursor precursor deviation to allow when importing identification files,
+                          the precursor tolerance by default.

--import_precurosor_mz_ppm Maximal precursor ion deviation unit: ppm (1) or Da (0), default is '1'.
+-import_precursor_mz_ppm  Maximal precursor ion deviation unit: ppm (1) or Da (0), default is '1'.

 -exclude_unknown_ptms     If true peptides presenting unrecognized PTMs will be excluded.
                           1: true, 0: false, default is '1'.
 ```

 ## PTM Localization ##

 ```
--ptm_score                The PTM probabilistic score to use for PTM localization, default is 1.
+-ptm_score                The PTM probabilistic score to use for modification localization, default is 1.
                           0: A-score
                           1: PhosphoRS
                           2: None

--ptm_threshold            The threshold to use for the PTM scores.
-Automatic mode will be used if not set.
+-ptm_threshold            The threshold to use for the modification localization score.
-                          Default is automatic threshold.
+                          Default is 95.

 -score_neutral_losses     Include neutral losses in spectrum annotation of the PTM score.
                           1: true, 0: false, default is '0'.

 -ptm_sequence_matching_type
-                          The PTM to peptide sequence matching type.
+                          The modification to peptide sequence matching type.
 Default is 1.
                           0: Character Sequence
                           1: Amino Acids
                           2: Indistinguishable Amino Acids